-With the current economic expansion surpassing ten years and some potential headwinds on the horizon (e.g., tariff battles), some economists and others are calling for a slowdown.
+With the current economic expansion surpassing ten years and some potential headwinds on the horizon (e.g., tariff battles), some economists and others call for a slowdown.
 If you are a New York City real estate investor, this is a potentially particularly harmful development.

 Real estate is sensitive to the economic cycles, of course.
 During good times, people feel more confident and have access to borrowing to purchase their home.
 For move-up buyers, he or she can sell his or her property easier, too.

 While no one has a crystal ball, keeping abreast of economic developments and the real estate market can help you take steps ahead of a downfall.